zeek/spicy/doc/development/testing.rst

 to set ``LD_LIBRARY_PATH`` (Linux) or ``DYLD_LIBRARY_PATH`` (macOS) to point there (e.g., ``LD_LIBRARY_PATH=/opt/clang9/lib/clang/9.0.1/lib/linux``).

-When using Zeek's spicy support, and Zeek hasn't been compiled with sanitizer support, you'll also need to set ``LD_PRELOAD`` (Linux) or ``DYLD_INSERT_LIBRARIES`` (macOS) to the shared ``asan`` library to use (e.g.,
+When using Zeek's Spicy support, and Zeek hasn't been compiled with sanitizer support, you'll also need to set ``LD_PRELOAD`` (Linux) or ``DYLD_INSERT_LIBRARIES`` (macOS) to the shared ``asan`` library to use (e.g.,